 This course is designed for students who need additional practice and background in basic English writing.
 The focus will be on helping students build competence in sentence mechanics and grammar.
-Skills developed in this course will provide a foundation needed to succeed in TS 113A.
-This course cannot be substituted for any of the English requirements that lead to an associate degree.
+Skills developed in this course will provide a foundation needed to succeed in TS 113A Review of English I. This course cannot be substituted for any of the English requirements that lead to an associate degree.
+Enrollment in this course is based upon attainment of an appropriate score on a placement exam.
 The student must attain a grade of C or better to advance.
 This is a three credit hour course.